 - To prevent the spread of a possible infection, avoid sex.
 Wait until after you have seen your doctor.

 Exams and Tests

-- Oligonucleotide probes.
-This test detects the genetic material (DNA) of bacterial vaginosis bacteria.
-Oligonucleotide probe testing is very accurate but is not routinely available in most labs.
+This test looks for the genetic material (DNA) of bacterial vaginosis bacteria.

 The presence of clue cells, an increased vaginal pH, and a positive whiff test are enough evidence to treat for bacterial vaginosis.